 In this workshop, participants will develop a deeper understanding of the structure of scientific papers, with a renewed focus on the purpose of each section and the connections between them.

 Before the course the trainer will send some reading material and a preparatory task based on a published paper from the participant’s field.
-There will be also some work to do between sessions.

-This course is postdocs and 3rd & 4th year predocs - please indicate how you meet this criteria in the registration form.
+This course is for postdocs and 3rd & 4th year predocs - please indicate how you meet this criteria in the registration form.

 For any issue regarding attendance before or during the course, please note that you should contact the Intervals team directly by sending an email to email@example.com.